stencila/www/README.md

 # Stencila Website

+## ⚠️ Deprecated

+This is the repository for Stencila's web site circa 2022-23.
+For posterity, this code has been merged into our longer term [`website` repo](https://github.com/stencila/website) (commit [20fa43](https://github.com/stencila/website/commit/20fa4346a8935644be758dc03f03403bc1205ee9)).

+## About

 This is Stencila's marketing website deployed at `stencila.io`.
 It was bootstrapped from the "Salient" [Tailwind UI](https://tailwindui.com) template which uses:

 - [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation